Dennis Austin Britton

 About keyboard_arrow_down

-Dr. Britton researches and teaches early modern English literature, with a focus on the history of race, critical race theory, Protestant theology, and the history of emotion.
+Dr. Britton researches and teaches early modern English literature (especially works by William Shakespeare and Edmund Spenser), with a focus on the history of race, critical race studies, Protestant theology, and the history of emotion.

 Teaching keyboard_arrow_down